amplication/docs/docs/getting-started/sync-with-github.md

 Before integrating your application with GitHub, you need to authorize Amplication to get access to your GitHub account.

 1. Open up an Amplication project.
 2. Click **Connect to GitHub** at the bottom left of your project.
-The sync with GitHub screen opens.
+The _Sync with GitHub_ screen opens.

 ![](./assets/sync-with-github/sync-with-github.png)